JRezCode/santa_monica_college/README.md

 # Readme

-These are samples of my work from 8 quarters of computer science coursework at Santa Monica College
+These are project notes, study prep, and sample code from computer science coursework at Santa Monica College